Paint Your Chain Link Fence

 roll on primer galvanized steel chain link fence

-I found that it went faster to roll on the diagonal across the links that came up toward me, then go back and push my roller into the indented links.
+After a lot of trial and error, I learned that it went faster to roll on the diagonal across the links that came up toward me, then go back and push my roller into the indented links.
 The roller fibers actually reached around each wire a bit, so the second side was completed much more quickly than the first.

 My husband came along behind me and sprayed on primer in areas I had missed.
 He also was a saint, in that he placed cardboard under the fence, then lay on his side and painted the lower areas that were along the ground.
 I could NOT keep bending down and standing up.